EarthCubeInGeo/resen/docs/usage.rst

      Local          Bucket
      9002           9002

-At this point, the bucket should have a name, an image, at least one port, and optionally one or more storage location.
+At this point, the bucket should have a name, an image, at least one port, and optionally one or more storage locations.
 Status should be ``running`` if the user decided to have jupyterlab started, otherwise the status will be ``None``.

 Work with a Bucket
 ------------------